qwang2023/ad4j-test-app/README.md

-# Azure DevOps for Jira testing app fgdfsg fgd
+# Azure DevOps for Jira testing app fgdfsg fgvcvcd

 A React app used to test Azure DevOps integrations in Jira.